Carnegie Mellon University

 Get to Know Your Ballot

-Ballotpedia connects people with politics by changing the way they access the information they need to be informed about federal, state, and local politics.
-Their content includes neutral, accurate, and verifiable information on government officials and the offices they hold, political issues and public policy, elections, candidates, and the influencers of politics.
+Ballotpedia connects people with federal, state, and local politics through neutral, accurate and verifiable information on government officials and the offices they hold, political issues and public policy, elections, candidates, and the influencers of politics.
 View a sample ballot.

 Learn More About Your Candidates

-The League of Women Voters Educational Fund has created a voter guide to learn more about the candidates on your ballot.
-Learn where candidates running for office in your community stand on the issues.
+The League of Women Voters Educational Fund has created a voter guide about the candidates on your ballot.

 Campus Vote Project